knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

 &nbsp;&nbsp; So far when I built an MVP, I keep it close to my ego.
 I want to incubate my idea and protect it as much as I can, and want to be right so bad.
 Any doubt on my idea hurts my ego.
 After completely ignoring the users, I eventually failed silently without notice.
 This book unshackled me from these ties, and disconnects me from my ego, putting me back into reality.

 While I was building my MVPs, I kept oscillating on resolution (Low vs High) and tool usage (Coarse vs Fine).
 I was advised constantly to go for lower resolution which was against my instinct for perfection.
-Now I realize that this advise is for **prototyping**.
+Now I realize that this advice is for **prototyping**.
 As engineers are hardwired to write efficient, maintainable, reliable, scalable, testable and deployable code, they default to a path of higher resolution.
 But the priority even during building a MVP should be on iterating.

 If I realized about the concepts in this book earlier, I would have reached product market fit by this time instead of wandering around bad practices such as: